spkane/spigot-plugin-newrelic/README.md

 # Permissions

 * newrelic.admin: false
-    * Allows you to enable or disable reporting
+    * Allows you to enable or disable reporting, and check for updates.

 # Configuration